Frequently Asked Questions

 6) Tell us about your saver ticket

 Any four people can enter Robin Hill for a special price which offers a saving on paying for four people individually.
-Remember, under 4’s don’t pay and there are concessions for the disabled and OAPs.
+Remember, under 4’s don’t pay.
 Our staff will always offer you the best price for entry to the park for you and your group.

 7) Can we bring our own food and drink into Robin Hill?